Bitnation (XPAT) Price Tops $0.0000

-Bitnation (CURRENCY:XPAT) traded up 0.2% against the US dollar during the 1-day period ending at 12:00 PM ET on June 13th.
-Over the last seven days, Bitnation has traded down 25% against the US dollar.
-One Bitnation coin can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Bitnation has a market cap of $91,389.25 and approximately $87.00 worth of Bitnation was traded on exchanges in the last 24 hours.
+Bitnation (CURRENCY:XPAT) traded down 0% against the US dollar during the 24 hour period ending at 17:00 PM ET on June 17th.
+Bitnation has a market cap of $91,320.72 and approximately $56.00 worth of Bitnation was traded on exchanges in the last 24 hours.
+In the last week, Bitnation has traded down 25.1% against the US dollar.
+One Bitnation coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.